marc2825/GapFill/ml/README.md

 For GPU training, ensure that the installed PyTorch build is compatible with the CUDA version available on the machine.

 ## Input Data

-Prepare paired line-art and colored images.
+Prepare **paired line-art and colored images**.
 Corresponding files must have the same filename, including the extension.

 ```text